-If you already looked at the Elasticsearch on ECK documentation, then concepts and ideas described here might sound familiar to you.
-This is because the resource definitions in ECK share the same philosophy when it comes to:
+If you already looked at the Elasticsearch on ECK documentation, some of these concepts might sound familiar to you.
+The resource definitions in ECK share the same philosophy when you want to:

-The following example demonstrates how to create a Kibana deployment with custom node affinity and resource limits.
+The following example demonstrates how to create a Kibana deployment with custom node affinity, increased heap size, and resource limits.

-See Set compute resources for Kibana and APM Server for more information.
+Check Set compute resources for Kibana, Enterprise Search, Elastic Maps Server, APM Server and Logstash for more information.

 You can add your own Kibana settings to the